Graphic with text 'Welcome Guide' in gold font and some geometric shapes underneath.

 Example 3: Vibrant

-If you’re a colour lover, please dont feel you have to mute your vibe for me.
+If you’re a colour lover, please don’t feel you have to mute your vibe - honestly, I love a bit of colour!
 The only thing I suggest is to be a little considered about what colours you’re all wearing.
 Too many bold patterns can be overwhelming, but if one of you wears a pattern, you can pull on some of the colours from that pattern for the other people to wear.

 Big distracting logos, licensed/character t-shirts or overwhelming clashing patterns.
 We want your family to shine in your photos, and we dont want a t-shirt or loud pattern to steal the spotlight.
 I am not saying to avoid patterns all together, just not everyone in pattern.
 If you have something in mind and want to run it by me, I'm happy for you to email me a photo and I can let you know what would work and what doesn't.